barrystyle/stakecube-legacy/README.md

 Both Proof of Stake and Proof Of Work have their difficulty retargeting algorithms set for every 2 minutes.

 Proof of Stake minting is set to reward users 100% per annum; or 6% per month.

+Unlike other coins utilizing the Blackcoin PoS kernel; PoS rewards aren't a boring 'static' reward that never changes, they are variable dependant on the CoinAge (like Peercoin).

 Proof of Work mining is done via Lyra2Z.